 Trend line y = 1.00x – 0.10 R² = 0.79 Figure 9 Mt Lofty Ranges: Diversity scores vs color scores

 These findings indicate that diversity, like naturalness, has a profound and positive influence on landscape quality ratings.
-In all but two of the six studies, diversity increased ratings by more than one unit, up to 1.5 ratings in the case of the coast, and 1.45 in the Lake District.
+In all but two of the six surveys, diversity increased ratings by more than one unit, up to 1.5 ratings in the case of the coast, and 1.45 in the Lake District.

 Other studies of diversity